unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #
 # IP address whitelisting
 #
-# Parts of the build process (notably building the new ICU data filescin step 4)
+# Parts of the build process (notably building the new ICU data files in step 4)
 # require http: access to files in the CLDR repository; for example, processing
 # the files in icu4c/source/data/xml/ may require access to
 # http://www.unicode.org/repos/cldr/trunk/common/dtd/ldml.dtd